 Mode shift: a win-win solution

-Solo driving is a major source of stress and health risk for commuters.
-It also has damaging effects on the environment.
+Driving a single-occupancy vehicle is a major source of stress and health risk for commuters.
+It also has damaging effects on the environment.Â

 Research increasingly shows that employees want to work for organizations that share their personal values.
-A 2022 study found that 56% of job-seekers would not consider working for an employer whose values clash with their own.
+A 2022 study found that 56% of job-seekers would not consider working for an employer whose values clash with their own.Â

 By guiding employees toward sustainable modes, employers can simultaneously advance their social responsibility commitments while improving recruitment efforts and employee retention rates.
 To these ends, effective commuter support strategies shift employees away from single-occupancy vehicles towards such modes as: